RobiNN1/PHP-UI-Kit/docs/core/adding-components.md

 ### getAttributes()

-Create string from the given array.
+Create string from the given array of attributes.

 ```php
 $this->getAttributes([